A soothing spa among dramatic landscapes – what could be better?Read more...

 These basalt columns are relics of the Penghu Islands’ emergence from the sea due to volcanic activity © HTU, Shutterstock

 Look for nesting green turtles on the windswept beaches of the Penghu Islands.

 Over time, Penghu’s population (currently 99,000) has been shifting away from the remoter villages and islands and towards Magong, the county’s administrative centre and a city rich in historical flavour.
-If you arrive by plane, you’ll notice the county is pretty flat.
-The highest point on the main island (also called Penghu) is 48m above sea level.
+If you arrive by plane, you’ll notice the county is pretty flat; the highest point on the main island (also called Penghu) is 48m above sea level.
 The islands used to be almost treeless, but in recent decades government-sponsored afforestation efforts have changed this.
-Among the archipelago’s ecological attractions are turtles and avians.
-The green turtles (Chelonia mydas japonica) that lay their eggs on Wangan Island between May and October are an endangered species protected by ROC law.
+Among the archipelago’s ecological attractions are turtles and avians; the endangered green turtles (Chelonia mydas japonica) that lay their eggs on Wangan Island between May and October are protected by ROC law.
 Cat Island, despite its name, is a haven for seabirds.

-The peak months of July and August are best avoided because of the crowds and the heat.
-June is a good time to come, as is September.
+June is a good time to come, as is September, but the peak months of July and August are best avoided because of the crowds and the heat.
 Generally speaking, winter in the archipelago isn’t much fun as chilly winds blast the landscape.
-However, each cold season has at least a few windows of excellent weather, each lasting several days.
-If you’re thinking of making a special trip for watersports, check the wind forecasts on www.windguru.cz before confirming the dates.